 Cerivastatin Side Effects

-Some side effects of cerivastatin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for cerivastatin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cerivastatin: oral tablet

 If you experience any of the following serious side effects, stop taking cerivastatin and call your doctor immediately:

 an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives);

 Other, less serious side effects may be more likely to occur.
 Continue to take cerivastatin and talk to your doctor if you experience

 gas, bloating, nausea, stomach upset, heartburn, abdominal pain, constipation, or diarrhea;

 Side effects other than those listed here may also occur.
 Talk to your doctor about any side effect that seems unusual or that is especially bothersome.

 For Healthcare Professionals